merijntiebie/Connect4/NOTES.md

 ⚫🟡🔴🟡🔴⚫⚫
 🔴🔴🟡🔴🟡🔴⚫

-🙌TODO Player one places his disc in the 2nd colum --> victory ⚫⚫⚫⚫⚫⚫⚫
+✅ Player one places his disc in the 2nd colum --> victory ⚫⚫⚫⚫⚫⚫⚫
 ⚫⚫⚫⚫🟡⚫⚫
 ⚫⚫⚫⚫🔴⚫⚫